wokech/aRtistry/README.md

 # aRtistry
-Computational and generative art inspired by ijeamaka
+Computational and generative art inspired by @ijeamaka_a